plrigaux/sysd-manager/README.md

 This application exists to easily allow user to manage their **systemd units** via a GUI.
 Not only are you able to make changes to the enablement and running status of each of the units, but you will also be able to view and modify their unit files and check the journal logs.

 ## Disclaimer
 This application is not intended to professional system administrator audience.
-It has the purpose to expose unit management functionalities to less experimented users.
+It has the purpose to expose unit management functionalities to less experienced users.

 If you consider yourself an administrator, please refer to `systemctl` and `journalctl` documentation.